David Allan Coe: Outlaw origins

-I am a songwriter, you know, and to me it has always bothered me that actors in the movies can say whatever they want to say, kill people, rape people and do things and no one ever accuses them personally of being that way.
+I am a songwriter, you know, and to me it has always bothered me that actors in the movies can say whatever they want to say, kill people, rape people, and do things and no one ever accuses them personally of being that way.
 But when you write a song and then all of a sudden you are being accused of something.
 To me, songwriting is painting a picture and all you have to work with is words...I grew up with all my life hearing, 'lazy as a Mexican', 'stingy as a Jew', 'working like a nigger', or 'dumb as a Polack'.
 It's stereotype stuff that you hear growing up that immediately puts a picture in your head.

 The cover of the 1986 release Son of the South, which displayed Coe holding a baby with a Confederate flag draped over his shoulders, galled many industry insiders, although Coe did print a message on the back of the album to defuse any potential backlash:

-I was born in Akron, Ohio, and I moved to the South when I was in my early twenties, which made me a 'yankee' rebel son.
+I was born in Akron, Ohio, and I moved to the South when I was in my early 20s, which made me a "yankee" rebel son.
 I am not against anything or any place or any nationalities.
 Regardless of what you've heard about me, there are two things I am very proud of.
-One of them is my son Tyler, who is my first born son.
+One of them is my son Tyler, who is my first-born son.
 And the other is my personal relationship with God.
-I am proud of that relationship as I am proud that my son was conceived in Nashville, Tennessee and he is truly a son of the south.
+I am proud of that relationship as I am proud that my son was conceived in Nashville, Tennessee, and he is truly a son of the south.

 In another interview, Coe said, "Anyone that would look at me and say I was a racist, would have to be out of their mind.
 I have dreadlocks down to my waist with earrings in both ears and my beard is down to my waist and it is in braids...I was in prison with 87% black people, I hung around with black people, and I learned to sing music with black people.
 It was ironic that in prison the white guys called me a 'nigger lover' and now I write the word 'nigger' in a song and I am all of a sudden a racist.
 It is pretty ironic."